cerner/fhir.cerner.com/content/may2015/authorization-specification.md

 *	application

-	Synonymous with "client" or "SMART application", a piece computer software designed to utilize FHIR® services in order to orchestrate a desired activity for the user.
+	Synonymous with "client" or "SMART application", a piece computer software designed to utilize FHIR<sup>®</sup> services in order to orchestrate a desired activity for the user.

+	*	electronic health record (EHR)

+	Computer software designed to store and process information about a person's health information, such as medications, allergies, medical history, etc.  The EHR acts as a resource server by providing FHIR<sup>®</sup> services, is responsible for authenticating end users, and is responsible for providing an authorization server.

 *	healthcare institution